Choya5011/Poobar/README.md

 **Portable Instructions**
 1. Install Foobar as portable (clean install)
-2. Download Poobar from the [master branch](https://github.com/Choya5011/Poobar/archive/refs/heads/main.zip)
+2. Download Poobar from the [main branch](https://github.com/Choya5011/Poobar/archive/refs/heads/main.zip)
 3. Extract the 'profile' folder from the zip into Foobar's root folder.
 2. Start Foobar & pick 'Columns UI' if prompted.

 **Standard non-portable Instructions**
 1. Install Foobar as a standard installation.
-2. Download Poobar from the [master branch](https://github.com/Choya5011/Poobar/archive/refs/heads/main.zip)
+2. Download Poobar from the [main branch](https://github.com/Choya5011/Poobar/archive/refs/heads/main.zip)
 3. Extract the contents of the 'profile' folder into Foobar's root folder.
 This is typically located at:
    - C:\Users\\[Username]\AppData\Roaming\foobar2000-v2
 4. Start Foobar & pick 'Columns UI' if prompted.